spl0k/supysonic/README.md

 Supysonic is a Python implementation of the [Subsonic](http://www.subsonic.org/) server API.

 Current supported features are:
-* browsing (by folders or ID3 tags)
+* browsing (by folders or tags)
-* streaming (obviously, the collection scanner only looks for MP3s though)
+* streaming of various audio file formats
-* random playlists
+* user or random playlists
 * cover arts (`cover.jpg` files in the same folder as music files)
 * starred tracks/albums and ratings
 * [Last.FM](http://www.last.fm/) scrobbling